MarcoWorms/learn.js/README.md

 // By now we have learned about complex types such as Functions, Objects, Arrays
 // and simpler types like Number, String, Boolean, and emptiness.
 When
-// developing javascript you can always use any type anywhere.
+// developing in javascript you can always use any type anywhere.
 For example you
 // could have an Array of Objects that has Functions inside them, or you can
 // have a Function that receives another Function as a variable.
 There is trully
-// no limits as to what you do with the tyos that you just learned, this is both
+// no limits as to what you do with the types that you just learned, this is both
 // really awesome and really dangerous because it's easy to lose track of what
 // function deals with what part of your problem if you don't organize your code
 // properly.